guidopetri/chess-pipeline/README.md

 - `lichess-token` is the lichess API token to be used for faster API calls

+### Local Stockfish

+Some games don't have server-side analyses available for them.
+To allow analysis of these games, a local stockfish can be used to analyze each position and create an evaluation for it.
+This requires the `stockfish` library for conversing with stockfish.
+Using local analysis is as simple as adding the flag:

+- `--local-stockfish`

+Additionally, you also need a `stockfish_cfg` section with the keys:

+- `depth`, the depth at which stockfish will analyze
+- `location`, the location of the stockfish executable

+Depending on the processing power of your machine, you might want to choose a low depth - analyzing all the positions takes a while.
+Server-side analyses are depth 20.

 ## Attributes

 For each chess game: